EvilFreelancer/whisper-tests/README.md

-# whisper-tests
+# Whisper Tests

-Collection of experiments on OpenAI Whisler models
+Collection of experiments on OpenAI Whisper models